 Up to two permanent solution Permanent Statements (310 CMR 40.1000) may be reimbursed provided that the second Permanent Solution is an upgrade in Classification (e.g. from a Permanent Solution with Conditions to a Permanent Solution without Conditions.

-Task Code 2.10 – Tier I Permit
+Task Code 2.10 – Tier I Permit Classification

 These task codes shall be utilized solely for sites ranked as Tier I under the MCP and not where there have been changes to the Tier II Permit under the MCP.

-Task Code 2.11 and 2.11.1 – Tier II Permit Modification and Tier II Permit Extension
+Task Code 2.11 and 2.11.1 – Tier I & Tier II Permit Modification and Tier II Permit Extension

-These task codes shall be utilized for sites ranked as Tier II disposal sites under the MCP.
+These task codes shall be utilized for sites ranked as either Tier I or Tier II disposal sites under the MCP.
+Task code 2.11 shall be used for Permit Modifications for either Tier I or Tier II sites.
+Tack code 2.11.1 will be used for preparing Permit Extensions for Tier II sites only.
+Use Task code 2.10.1 for permit extensions for Tier I sites.

 Task Codes 2.12.2 and 2.13.2 - RAM and IRA Status Reports

-Per the MCP, it is required that RAM and IRA Status Reports be submitted within 120 days of their respective plans and at intervals thereafter until a completion statement is filed.
+Per the MCP, it is required that RAM and IRA Status Reports be submitted within 120 days of their respective plans and at six-month intervals thereafter until a completion statement is filed.
 Therefore, only 2 status reports per year shall be reimbursed, unless required on a more frequent basis by MassDEP.
 The claimant shall attach a copy of the MassDEP letter requiring the more frequent status reports, as backup for the additional incurred costs, to the submittal to the Board with the Application for Reimbursement.

-Remedial Monitoring Reports associated with these reports will be reimbursed under task code 2.22 at the required MCP frequency.
+Task Code 2.14 - Imminent Hazard Evaluation per 310 CMR 40.0426

+Costs to prepare an Imminent Hazard Evaluation (IHE) will be allowed upon submittal of the IHE with the Immediate Response Action (IRA) Completion Report or after completion of an indoor air sampling event risk evaluation using the Method 3 Short Form.

+Task Code 2.14.1 Substantial Hazard Evaluation per 310 CMR 40.0956

+Costs to prepare a Substantial Hazard evaluation (SHE) will be allowed upon submittal of a Temporary Solution, ROS, and 5-year LSP Review report.

-crTask Code 2.16 - Activity and Use Limitations
+Task Code 2.16 - Activity and Use Limitations

 This task code does not include professional land survey.
 Surveying activity performed in response to Activity and Use Limitations (310 CMR 40.1000) will be reimbursed as task codes 9.7 and/or 9.8.